HyeonghoBae/Reading_list_video_streaming/README.md

 - Ray, Devdeep, et al. "Vantage: optimizing video upload for time-shifted viewing of social live streams."
 Proceedings of the ACM Special Interest Group on Data Communication.
 2019.
 380-393.

-- Guan, Yu, et al. "Pano: Optimizing 360 video streaming with a better understanding of quality perception."
-Proceedings of the ACM Special Interest Group on Data Communication.
-2019.
-394-407.

 - Nathan, Vikram, et al. "End-to-end transport for video QoE fairness."
 Proceedings of the ACM Special Interest Group on Data Communication.
 2019.
 408-423.

 - Marinos, Ilias, et al. "Disk| Crypt| Net: rethinking the stack for high-performance video streaming."
 Proceedings of the Conference of the ACM Special Interest Group on Data Communication.
 2017.